 I’m a creature of habits.
 What I love about habits is that they save me decisions and allow me to quickly switch into automatic gear, and, as a result, be my most efficient self.
-I may have to set up new systems when things around me change but I know my habits will help me get through.
-I’ve listed in this article the habits that save me the most time and stress.
-I hope some of them can inspire you.
+When things around me change, I know I’ll have to set up new systems but that I’ll be able to rely on my habits to get through.
+I’ve listed in this article the habits that are saving me the most time and stress.

 I write things down

-Although I do have a rather good memory, I write all my meetings, appointments and tasks down so as not to clutter my brain with information which I know would prevent me from falling asleep at night, or miss an important commitment and end up wasting everyone’s time.
+Although I do have a rather good memory, I write all my meetings, appointments, and tasks down so as not to clutter my brain with information that I know would prevent me from falling asleep at night, or miss an important commitment and end up wasting everyone’s time.
 Plus, instead of wasting time thinking about what I need to do, I just do it.

 I use Outlook as my diary and to-do list.
 Having all my professional and personal commitments, including commitments to myself, consolidated in one place allows me to see at one glance whether my workload is manageable, and if not, make quick decisions about how to streamline it.